Zoo & Aquarium Exhibit Glass Restoration — We Restore What Animals, Visitors & Time Destroy

 Hyenas — Fur Abrasion Damage

 Hyena fur abrasion is one of the most unusual and least understood glass damage mechanisms in zoological facilities.
 Hyenas roll in dirt and then press their coarse, debris-laden fur against the viewing glass repeatedly — creating an abrasive action that is invisible in any individual contact but accumulates into significant surface degradation over weeks and months.
 The result is a uniformly hazed panel that looks permanently etched but is in most cases fully restorable.
-Glass Restoration Inc. has restored hyena exhibit glass — removing the accumulated fur abrasion damage that most facilities assume is permanent.
+Glass Restoration Inc. has restored hyena exhibit glass at Busch Gardens Tampa Bay — removing the accumulated fur abrasion damage that most facilities assume is permanent.

 Otters — The Most Destructive Animal to Exhibit Glass